How to prepare for hurricanes

 What to do before a hurricane in 14 tips

-1. Watch weather online to see if the storm is staying on track or intensifying.
+- Watch weather online to see if the storm is staying on track or intensifying.
 Most of the time you have at least 5 days to be alert to an approaching storm.
-Storms can change track in a matter or hours, so it is best to be on alert.
+Storms can change track in a matter of hours, so it is best to be on alert.
 Here are two good websites to check: National Hurricane Center (noaa.gov) and www.windy.com are both good places to check.
+Also get to know local sources of good information about the weather.

-2. Check your supplies at home.
+- Check your supplies at home.
 Fill your vehicle up with gas (when power goes out gas pumps don’t work or can run out).
 Have extra bottles of water and buckets for catching extra water for flushing toilets.
-Stock up on medicines.
+Stock up on medicines and pet food.
 Have bleach on hand for sanitizing and cleaning up afterward.
 Have flashlights, candles, and lighters ready.
 Matches are ok but often can get humid and not work, so lighters are better.
+Sternos can be used for cooking if you have electric appliances in your place.
+Have extra cleaning supplies on hand for the cleanup.

-5. Get stocked up on food that does not need to be cooked.
+- Get stocked up on food that does not need to be cooked.
 Canned food, bags of refried beans, salsa, tortilla chips and things like these.
 Note: some things like Nissan noodle soups will actually mold in the container if stored too long.
 Be sure to check supplies before the storm.
 Plan on a week of food for home.
 Even if the storm passes relatively easily power might not be on right away and the supply chain to the supermarkets will be interrupted.
-Plan on using things in your freezer first if the power goes out.
+Plan on using things in your freezer first if the power goes out or precooking things in your freezer so cooking is not an issue.

-6. Have a plan on where to go and know how to get there.
-If it is a big storm the evacuation zone might be big and you might need to move hours away.
+- Have a plan on where to go and know how to get there.
+If it is a big storm the evacuation zone might be big, and you might need to move hours away.
 If a large hurricane is coming to the peninsula, it often means leaving the peninsula since it can all be affected at once.

-7. Prepare the outside of your home.
+- Prepare the outside of your home.
+This can include caulking windows and checking for possible leaks.
+Often water enters places because of force and different angles of the rain.
 If you have palm trees you can brace or tie them to prevent them from toppling.
 To brace a tree, wrap it in fabric or rubber and then wrap rope or wires around and tie it off.
 The protective material keeps the tree from getting damaged with movement.
-Palm trees have very shallow roots and those nice trees can be gone after one storm.
+Palm trees have very shallow roots, and those nice trees can be gone after one storm.
 Other trees you can trim to prevent high winds from damaging them or cut limbs that are close to your home.
 Bring in all outdoor furniture, trash cans and anything that can fly away.
 Turn off gas lines at the tank.
 This way if they get damaged you will prevent a leak.
 You can turn it back on after the storm.

-8. Go to your roof.
-Check your water tank and make sure the lid is on tight and check the construction around it make sure it is strong.
-If you have a satellite dish take it down.
+- Go to your roof.
+Check your water tank and make sure the lid is on tight and check the construction around it, make sure it is strong.
+If you have a satellite dish, take it down.
 Tape cables together and check holes around air-conditioning connections to your interior.
 Use spray foam to fill gaps to prevent water from entering your house.
-Always maintain your roof with waterproof paint to protect your home form leaking especially during driving rain that can last for days.
-Check also your water tank (cistern) in the ground if you have one. (most homes have them) If it is prone to flooding then you can try to use sand bags to keep the water clean from flood waters.
+Always maintain your roof with waterproof paint to protect your home from leaking especially during driving rain that can last for days.
+Check also your water tank (cistern) in the ground if you have one.
+If it is prone to flooding, then you can try to use sandbags to keep the water clean from flood waters.
 After all that is the water that is going to be pumped to your roof and then the water you will shower in.
 If flood waters get mixed with sewage it is not going to be good even though you are not drinking it.
 To understand your water system check out our article about how it works.

-9. If a smaller storm is imminent prepare your home.
+- If a smaller storm is imminent prepare your home.
 Covering windows with wood is not preferred here.
 It is hard to find plywood and also it can fly off in high winds and cause damage.
-It cannot be easily nailed on to a concrete building as well.
 If your home does not have storm shutters you can buy in advance fabric material that clips on the outside of your windows and acts as protection.
 It is a strong combination of fabric and carbon fiber that is easy to install and store when not in use.
+Tip: Have towel ready for leaks around windows.
+Also, for windows that can rattle or move some, have cardboard or something to keep the window from rattling in the wind.

-10. If your home is at a lower level, raise things up.
-Raise refrigerators up to prevent loosing them.
+- If your home is at a lower level, raise things up.
+Raise refrigerators up to prevent losing them.
 Make ice in your freezer in case the power goes out and you want to keep things cool.
-Usually your refrigerator will keep things cool for 24 hours without electricity.
+Usually, your refrigerator will keep things cool for 24 hours without electricity.

-11. Charge all your cell phones and computers in case the power is still on after word and communication is working.
+- Charge all your cell phones and computers in case the power is still off afterword and communication is working.
 Having some movies for watching can be good because if the power it out for days and you have nothing to do at night, this can be a good way to pass time.
-Have games on hand for children because they can get board fast with no electricity.
+Have games on hand for children because they can get bored fast with no electricity.

-12. Don’t forget your car, park it on high ground.
-A flooded car is not fun to deal with.
+- Don’t forget your car, park it on high ground.
+Many areas of Playa Del Carmen have slow drainage and areas can have flooding with just a big rainstorm let alone a hurricane.
 If you live near an above ground parking garage you might consider parking it there.

-14. Don’t forget to write down important phone numbers and have a map because GPS and or your cell phone might not working or battery dead.
+- Don’t forget to write down important phone numbers and have a map because GPS and or your cell phone might not work or you have a dead battery.

 During a hurricane

-4. Don’t get fooled if the eye of hurricane passes over and it is calm.
-The winds can return quickly and it will be in the opposite direction as before which is very damaging.
+- Don’t get fooled if the eye of hurricane passes over and it is calm.
+The winds can return quickly, and it will be in the opposite direction as before which is very damaging.

 What to do after a hurricane

-3. Take stock of your drinking water supplies and food supplies and don’t eat anything that is questionable.
-The last thing you want is getting a stomach flu when help is not available or it is not possible to purchase medicine.
+- Take stock of your drinking water supplies and food supplies and don’t eat anything that is questionable.
+The last thing you want is getting a stomach flu when help is not available, or it is not possible to purchase medicine.

 Should you buy a generator?